 We have the option of introducing a WPL in specific area(s), or across the whole city.
-There is currently only one WPL in the UK – in Nottingham, where it applies to the whole city administrative area, and any employer with 11 or more liable parking spaces.
+There is currently only one WPL in the UK – in Nottingham, where it applies to the whole city administrative area.

-A WPL would be charged to the employer, not the employee, although the employer can, if they wish, pass the charge on to employees who choose to park in a designated parking space.
+A WPL would be charged to the employer, not the employee, although the employer can, if they wish, pass the charge on to employees who choose to park at their place of work.

-What constitutes a designated workplace parking space would need to be determined, though generally speaking it would apply to any space within the workplace, whether marked or not (for example, it could include cars parked on internal roads or verges).
+What constitutes workplace parking would need to be determined, though generally speaking it would apply to any place within the employers premises, whether marked or not (for example, it could include cars parked on internal roads or verges).

-Public sector employers (including councils, schools, universities, colleges and NHS) who provide staff car parking could be covered by a WPL, although exemptions and discounts can be applied where appropriate.
+Public sector employers (including councils, schools, universities, colleges and NHS) who provide staff car parking could be covered by a WPL, although exemptions and discounts can be considered where appropriate.

-Depending on what exemptions are agreed a WPL could apply to parking spaces used by:
+Depending on what discounts and exemptions are agreed, a WPL could apply to parking place used by:

 - Students / pupils

 A WPL does not apply to public car parking or customer parking spaces.

 How much would WPL cost per space and how much could it raise?